Secrets of T"U B'Shvat

 does he receive the good inclination.
 It is so because "inclination"

-means "desires" and, from the beginning, a person must enlarge his
+means "desires" and, from the beginning, a person must enlarge

 aspirations and desires and only afterwards, when he matures, can he